 2. Share what you’re doing on social media using the hashtag #GivingTuesday.
 Broadcast instructions and encouragement on your church’s Faithlife group, Facebook, Twitter, or Instagram.
 Make the posts highly visual and full of personal stories, and invite people to “please share this post.”

 3. Organize a community-wide event on Giving Tuesday to unite your congregation and engage them in giving or volunteering.
 Create a holiday wish list for people in need, and organize your congregation to fulfill the wishes.

 5. Enroll leadership at the highest levels.
-Ask your pastor to preach a giving-oriented message on Sunday, November 30.
-An especially brave church leader might volunteer for a dunk tank if a certain level of giving is reached.
+Ask your pastor to preach a giving-oriented message on the Sunday after Thanksgiving.
 Nothing encourages generosity like seeing it in action.
 Maybe the pastor could make the first donation up front during a worship service or live on social media—or announce it in an email newsletter.